reactors-io/reactors-io.github.io/download.md

-Reactive Collections are hosted on Sonatype OSSRH.
+Reactors.IO is hosted on Sonatype OSSRH.
-You can download the JAR directly, or add Reactive Collections to your SBT file as a managed dependency.
+You can download the JAR directly, or add Reactors.IO to your SBT file as a managed dependency.

 ## Direct